awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2043.md

 You can restore snapshots of Aurora MySQL 1\.14\.\*, 1\.15\.\*, 1\.16\.\*, 1\.17\.\*, 1\.18\.\*, 1\.19\.\*, 2\.01\.\*, 2\.02\.\*, 2\.03\.\*, and 2\.04\.\* into Aurora MySQL 2\.04\.3\.

 If you have any questions or concerns, AWS Support is available on the community forums and through [AWS Premium Support](http://aws.amazon.com/support)\.
-For more information, see [Maintaining an Amazon Aurora DB Cluster](USER_UpgradeDBInstance.Maintenance.md)\.
+For more information, see [Maintaining an Amazon Aurora DB cluster](USER_UpgradeDBInstance.Maintenance.md)\.

 **Note**
  This version is currently not available in the AWS GovCloud \(US\-West\) \[us\-gov\-west\-1\] and China \(Ningxia\) \[cn\-northwest\-1\] AWS Regions\.
 There will be a separate announcement once it is made available\.

 **Note**
-For information on how to upgrade your Aurora MySQL database cluster, see [Database Upgrades and Patches for Amazon Aurora MySQL](AuroraMySQL.Updates.md#AuroraMySQL.Updates.Patching)\.
+For information on how to upgrade your Aurora MySQL database cluster, see [Database upgrades and patches for Amazon Aurora MySQL](AuroraMySQL.Updates.md#AuroraMySQL.Updates.Patching)\.

 ## Improvements<a name="AuroraMySQL.Updates.2043.Improvements"></a>
 +  Fixed a bug in binlog replication that can cause an issue on Aurora instances configured as binlog worker\.